Code-the-Dream-School/node-essentials/lessons/lesson11-extras.md

 7. A progress log for each task
 8. Updating Many Records with a Single Operation
 9. Implementing a Task Backlog
+10. How to Begin Your Own Node Project

 ## **11.1 Ideas for your Todos Application**